emgeebee/dvd-extractor/README.md

 A small application which manages DVD rips

+The code for this is in a really messy state!
+It was a spare time project about 3-4 years ago and I've never got around to tidying it up.

 ## Functionality

 1. Runs a small node server which shows a UI to explore folders and configure extracts using ffmpeg or handbrake